 "Well," I responded, "Assuming I were to get a copy, how would I be able to tell if it's a legitimate copy or if it's stolen or bootlegged."

 "That's what we're trying to figure out," the agent confided.
 "That's why we're talking with collectors like you.
-Obviously, if Paul Newman gave you his copy, it would be a legal copy."
+Obviously, if Paul Newman loaned or gave you his copy, it would be a legal copy."

 "I'm a teacher and I do not know anyone who deals in stolen or bootlegged merchandise," I answered, and that was the truth.